Pfern/ABSTAT/Day 1 2018/probreview.md

 <br/>
 <br/>

-All normal distributions can be converted into the standard normal curve by subtracting the mean and dividing by the standard deviation:
+All normal distributions can be converted into the standard normal curve by subtracting the mean and dividing by the standard deviation: Z=(X-mu)/sigma ~ N(0,1)

-$$ Z=\frac{X-\mu}{\sigma}$$

-then $Z$ has a Normal(0, 1) distribution.
-Such $Z$ is called a __standard normal random variable__.
-The scale of $Z$ has no units and it is called the standardized scale.
+Such Z is called a __standard normal random variable__.
+The scale of Z has no units and it is called the standardized scale.

 **Exercise 5.** Given a sample 0.12, 0.24, 0.01, 0.16, 0.18, 0.55,0.89, 1.00, 1.45 and 2.5 corresponding to intensity levels of one gene from 5 DNA chips.

-Analyze the distribution considering normality using density function in R and construct a normal QQ-plot to check for normality.
+Analyze the distribution considering normality using density function in R and construct a normal [QQ-plot](https://en.wikipedia.org/wiki/Q–Q_plot) to check for normality.
 Apply a log2 transformation and repeat the analysis.
-Use the qqnorm() and qqline() functions to get the normal QQ plot.
+Use the qqnorm() and qqline() functions to get the normal QQ-plot.
 Compare your results.

 <details><summary>Click Here to see the answer</summary><p>